-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022 (CONTINUED)

+- 2.3 Summary of significant accounting policies (continued)

-- (w) Leases (continued) - (iii) Lease liabilities (continued)
+- (w) Leases (continued)

+- (iii) Lease liabilities (continued)

 Lease payments are discounted using the profit rate implicit in the lease.
 If that rate cannot be readily determined, which is generally the case for leases in the Company, the lessee's incremental borrowing rate is used.
 This is the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the ROU in a similar economic environment with similar term, security and conditions.